mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 ```

-Now if we recompile and run valgrind with memcheck we get:
+Now if we recompile and run Valgrind with Memcheck we get:

 ```
     $ g++ example1.cpp